 Title Block Manager works on block attributes — it doesn’t require you to create special title block fields that only it can understand (and which you can’t touch in AutoCAD for fear of breaking them).

 And this means Title Block Manager can be used for more than just title blocks.

 Since Title Block Manager lets you choose which blocks to work with (any blocks you like, chosen by name) and it can run on any number of drawing files, it is more than just a tool for title blocks — it’s a general-purpose block attribute text extractor and editor.
 If you’ve got block attribute text in your DWGs that you’d like to get at, Title Block Manager is the tool for the job.

 Whether you have ten sheets in a typical project, hundreds of sheets or even thousands, Title Block Manager can save you and your team tons of time and frustration.
 There’s no setup, no proprietary data involved, nothing fragile and nothing finicky.

-Getting started using it takes virtually zero time and before long you’ll wonder how you got by without it.
+Getting started using it takes virtually zero time and before long you’ll wonder how you ever got by without it.

 Title Block Manager for AutoCAD Features and Benefits

-Bi-directional synchronization of information between title blocks in any number of DWG files and Microsoft Excel or Microsoft Access.
+Enjoy bi-directional synchronization of information between title blocks in any number of DWG files and Microsoft Excel or Microsoft Access.

 Title Block Manager doesn’t change your workflows — it just speeds them up.

-Supports blocks in both paper space layouts and model space.
+Title Block Manager supports blocks in both paper space layouts and model space.